Delayed acceptance ABC-SMC: Delayed acceptance ABC-SMC

 \subsection{Delayed acceptance}

-This section introduces delayed acceptance \citep{Christen2005} as being the algorithm that results when one Metropolis-Hastings kernel is used as a proposal within another.
-We note here the link with pseudo-marginal type algorithms that, as a special case, show how to use importance sampling or SMC within a Metropolis-Hastings algorithm.

-Let Metropolis-Hastings transition kernel $K_{1}$ have invariant distribution $\pi_{1}$ and suppose our aim is to use the distribution $\pi_{1}$ as the proposal distribution in another Metropolis-Hastings kernel $K_{2}$ with invariant distribution $\pi_{2}$.
-It turns out that we can use the output of as draw from $K_{1}$ as if it is a point drawn from $\pi_{1}$.
-That is, we apply to $K_{1}$ to $\theta$ to obtain $\theta^{*}$, then accept $\theta^{*}$ with probability
+This section introduces delayed acceptance \citep{Christen2005} as the algorithm that results when one Metropolis-Hastings kernel is used as a~proposal within another.
+We note here the link with pseudo-marginal type algorithms that, as a~special case, show how to use importance sampling or SMC within a~Metropolis-Hastings algorithm.
+Let Metropolis-Hastings transition kernel $K_{1}$ have invariant distribution $\pi_{1}$ and suppose our aim is to use the distribution $\pi_{1}$ as the proposal distribution in another Metropolis-Hastings kernel $K_{2}$ with an~invariant distribution $\pi_{2}$.
+It turns out that we can use a~draw from $K_{1}$ as if it was a point drawn from $\pi_{1}$.
+That is, we apply $K_{1}$ to $\theta$ to obtain $\theta^{*}$, then accept $\theta^{*}$ with probability

+A computational saving arises when a rejection occurs under $K_1$, since in this case $\theta^* = \theta$, giving $\alpha_{2}=1$ without needing to evaluate $\pi_2$.
 Verifying this acceptance probability is simple.
 Since $\theta^{*}$ is simulated from $K_{1}$, we have an acceptance probability for $K_{2}$ of

 Now, $K_{1}$ satisfies the detailed balance equation with respect to $\pi_{1}$